hansmaast/ios-weather-app/README.md

 This application is made with a mixture of deep diggs into stackoverflow, google, <br/> and the course material from [Beining & Bogen's](http://www.beiningbogen.no) iOS-programming [repository](https://github.com/BeiningBogen/iOS-Kristiania)
+<br/><br/>
+I decided to take programatically approach to the assignment, so no storyboard is used. <br/>
+This is just a personal preference, and i find it more fun and responsive doing it this way. <br/>
+There are probably loads of pros and cons regarding this approach vs using the Interface Builder. <br/>
+In my experience it gave me a great understanding of how things works "under the hood". <br/>

 ### Sources: